Skip to main content

 Do seniors stop paying property taxes at age 65 in New Mexico?

-No. New Mexico does not have an automatic rule that wipes out property taxes when you turn 65.
-The main senior tools are the value freeze through the county assessor and the PIT-RC rebate for very low-income seniors.
-Many people still owe some tax even after relief.
+No. New Mexico does not automatically cancel property taxes at age 65.
+The main senior tools are the county value freeze and the state PIT-RC rebate for very low-income seniors.
+Many people still owe some tax after relief.

 Is the New Mexico value freeze a freeze on the whole tax bill?